CERTCC/CERT-Guide-to-CVD/docs/index.md

-The [Executive Summary](Executive-Summary_49414154.md) contains an overview of the entire document, and is a good place for all readers to become familiar with what\'s in the guide without necessarily poring over the details.
-Where you go from there depends on what you\'re trying to achieve.
+The [Executive Summary](Executive-Summary_49414154.md) contains an overview of the entire document, and is a good place for all readers to become familiar with what's in the guide without necessarily poring over the details.
+Where you go from there depends on what you're trying to achieve.

--   If you\'re a *researcher*, *vendor*, or *coordinator* trying to coordinate a disclosure and you need help, you might want to start with the [6.10 Troubleshooting Coordinated Vulnerability Disclosure Table](6.10-Troubleshooting-Coordinated-Vulnerability-Disclosure-Table_55967749.md) to find the problem area(s) you\'re currently dealing with.
+-   If you're a *researcher*, *vendor*, or *coordinator* trying to coordinate a disclosure and you need help, you might want to start with the [6.10 Troubleshooting Coordinated Vulnerability Disclosure Table](6.10-Troubleshooting-Coordinated-Vulnerability-Disclosure-Table_55967749.md) to find the problem area(s) you're currently dealing with.
 From there you can follow the links into the document for more details.
--   If you\'re a *vendor* trying to establish a vendor product security incident response team (PSIRT), you may be interested in [2.
+-   If you're a *vendor* trying to establish a vendor product security incident response team (PSIRT), you may be interested in [2.
     Principles of Coordinated Vulnerability
     Disclosure](2.-Principles-of-Coordinated-Vulnerability-Disclosure_47677450.md), [5.